CAP-ITN/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 </p>
 <p>

--Connect to Windows 10 VM: Use Remote Desktop to access your Windows 10 Virtual Machine.
+  - Connect to Windows 10 VM: Use Remote Desktop to access your Windows 10 Virtual Machine.
--Install Wireshark: Download and install Wireshark within your Windows 10 VM.
+  - Install Wireshark: Download and install Wireshark within your Windows 10 VM.
--Start Packet Capture: Open Wireshark, select your active network interface, and start packet capture.
+  - Start Packet Capture: Open Wireshark, select your active network interface, and start packet capture.
--Filter for ICMP Traffic: In the Wireshark filter bar, enter icmp and press Enter to display only ICMP traffic.
+  - Filter for ICMP Traffic: In the Wireshark filter bar, enter icmp and press Enter to display only ICMP traffic.
--Ping Ubuntu VM: Retrieve the private IP of your Ubuntu VM (Linux-VM) and initiate a ping from Windows 10 VM using: ping <10.0.0.5>
+  - Ping Ubuntu VM: Retrieve the private IP of your Ubuntu VM (Linux-VM) and initiate a ping from Windows 10 VM using: ping <10.0.0.5>

 </p>
 <br />